Crossposted at BlogHer.

 The desire for light skin, then, is being encouraged by corporations who stand to profit from color-based anxieties that are overtly tied to the supposed superiority of Western culture.
 These corporations, it stands to be noted, are not Indian.
 They are largely Western: L’Oreal and Unilever are two of the biggest companies.
 The supposedly Indian preference for light skin, then, is being stoked and manufactured by companies based in countries populated primarily by light-skinned people.
 As Glenn explains, “Such advertisements can be seen as not simply responding to a preexisting need but actually creating a need by depicting having dark skin as a painful and depressing experience.”

 Before pitying Indian seekers of light-skin, condemning the nation for colorism, or gently shaking our heads over the legacies of colonialism, we should consider how ongoing Western cultural dominance (that is, racism and colorism in the West today) and capitalist economic penetration (that is, profit through the cultivation of insecurities around the world) contributes to the global market in skin lightening products.

 Source: Glenn, Evelyn Nakano.
 2008.
 Yearning for Lightness: Transnational Circuits in the Marketing and Consumption of Skin Lighteners.
-Gender & Society22, 3: 281-302.Lisa Wade is a professor of sociology at Occidental College.
+Gender & Society22, 3: 281-302.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.